ZockiRR/RustSirens/README.md

     ]
   },
   / These are the configs for all other vehicles (BaseVehicle entity) relevant for this siren,
-  // if a vehicle is not set here it will not be supported by the siren andthere won't be anything attached to it "Vehicles": {
+  // if a vehicle is not set here it will not be supported by the siren and there won't be anything attached to it "Vehicles": {
     // The module which is described
     "assets/content/vehicles/sedan_a/sedantest.entity.prefab": [